kresnawan/espi/README.md

 A simple program to generate bare-minimum C project folder for ESP8266-RTOS-SDK development, specifically on VSCode.

 ## Installation
-Simply download the binary from release page and add it to your `/bin` directory, it is supported in all linux distros since it has no dependency other than glibc.
+Simply download the binary from release page and add it to your `/bin` directory, it is supported in all linux distros.
 The binary in the release page is compiled with target `x86_64-unknown-linux-musl`.
 Or, compile the source code yourself.

 ## Usage
 Like how we usually make a project directory: